brian428/Swiz-Console/readme.txt

 		<processors:InspectableMetadataProcessorArray />
 	</swiz:customProcessors>
 </swiz:Swiz>
 The custom Array is there as a convenience, to cover most situations.
-If you have your own custom processors in use already, just add all of the custom Swiz console processors (InspectableDispatcherProcessor, InspectableEventHandlerProcessor, InspectableInjectProcessor, InspectablePostConstructProcessor, InspectablePreDestroyProcessor, InspectableSwizInterfaceProcessor, and InspectableSwizProcessor) individually.
+If you have your own custom processors in use already, just add all of the custom Swiz console processors (InspectableDispatcherProcessor, InspectableEventHandlerProcessor, InspectableInjectProcessor, InspectablePostConstructProcessor, InspectablePreDestroyProcessor, InspectableSwizInterfaceProcessor, InspectableViewProcessor, and InspectableSwizProcessor) individually.

 Finally, add an onApplicationComplete handler and initialize the console: